-When issues like faulty alarms, broken cameras, or water damage are identified, assign an action plan to ensure resolution.
+When issues like faulty alarms, broken cameras, or water damage are identified, assign a correction action to ensure resolution.
 Attach photos to illustrate non-compliance.
 When resolved, end users can also attach photos to demonstrate resolution.

 Quickly run reports from anywhere, on any device to track resolution in real time.

 Use Bindy to keep closed stores secure.
 When it is time to reopen, Bindy can help get stores ready.
 Here is a sample Store Reopening Checklist to get help retailers get started.

 Refer to other case-studies on the execution of programs and standards for retail and hospitality.